Last Updated: May 16, 2026

 Where It All Started

-Discus fish were first discovered by European explorers in the 1800s but it wasn’t until the 1930s that the first fish successfully survived the trip to the Old World1.
+Discus were first discovered by European explorers in the 1800s, but it wasn’t until the 1930s that the first fish successfully survived the trip to the Old World1.
+Natural color forms became popular with breeders in Europe and Asia, and the real explosion in color strains began in the 1980s and 1990s, producing fish with colors completely unlike anything seen in the wild.

 Natural Habitat

-Discus fish (also known as pompadour fish) are native to the tropical freshwaters of the Amazon River Basin in South America.
-They live in still and very slow-flowing warm water habitats near the bank of clear lakes and river courses.
+Discus (also known as pompadour fish) are native to the tropical freshwaters of the Amazon River Basin in South America.
+They live in still and very slow-flowing warm water habitats near the banks of clear lakes and river courses, particularly in the Rio Negro and its tributaries.
+The water there is soft, warm, and acidic: the kind of water that most aquariums never achieve without deliberate effort.
+This is exactly why getting their water right is the whole game.

 The Top 21 Discus Fish Types

-Discus breeding is a fascinating topic, and the amount of different types of discus fish in the hobby today is quite remarkable.
-We got a video from our YouTube Channel you can check out while you read along on our blog.
-If you like this content, but sure to subscribe as we post new videos every week!
+Discus breeding is a fascinating topic.
+The number of different strains in the hobby today is remarkable.
+We have a video from our YouTube Channel you can check out while you read.
+Subscribe if you enjoy our content as we post new videos every week.

-Let’s take a look at 21 of the most discus fishes that you can keep!
+Let’s look at 21 of the most notable discus varieties you can keep.

 1. Heckel

-The Heckel discus (Symphysodon discus) is a wild discus species, first described by an Austrian ichthyologist in the mid-1800s.
-They are also known as the red discus.
+The Heckel discus (Symphysodon discus) is a wild species, first described by an Austrian ichthyologist in the mid-1800s.
+Also known as the red discus, these are native to the Rio Negro and major Amazon tributaries.
+You can identify them by nine vertical stripes with an especially bold 5th bar.
+Beautiful fish, expert-level care.
+Not a starting point for discus keeping.

 2. Wild